Hulu: Hulu + Live TV service

 The service was initially priced at $39.99 per-month.
 In December 2019, the price had been increased to $54.99 per month (after having previously been raised to $44.99).
 In November 2020, the rate for Hulu + Live TV increased to $64.99 per month.
 The rate for the ad-free plan with Live TV included also increased to $70.99.

 On January 19, 2021, Nexstar's NewsNation launched on Hulu + Live TV.
-On April 30, the service added nine ViacomCBS (now Paramount) networks (BET, Comedy Central, MTV, Nickelodeon, Paramount Network, VH1, CMT, Nick Jr. Channel, and TV Land) to the base package, along with BET Her, MTV2, MTV Classic, Nicktoons and TeenNick on the Entertainment add-on.
+On April 30, the service added nine ViacomCBS networks (BET, Comedy Central, MTV, Nickelodeon, Paramount Network, VH1, CMT, Nick Jr. Channel, and TV Land) to the base package, along with BET Her, MTV2, MTV Classic, Nicktoons and TeenNick on the Entertainment add-on.
 On November 10, Disney stated that Hulu + Live TV had reached four million subscribers.
 On December 21, it was announced that unlimited DVR, Disney+ and ESPN+ will be included with Hulu + Live TV moving forward, but the price of the service would be increased by $5.

 On November 14, 2022, Hulu announced that it had added The Weather Channel and Comedy.TV at the start of the month and that Hallmark Channel and Hallmark Movies & Mysteries would be added that day.
 Hallmark Drama also became available in the Entertainment Add-On.
 Hulu also announced that on December 1, five Vevo music video channels would be launched, along with theGrio Television Network, JusticeCentral.TV, and The Weather Channel en Español.

 On January 6, 2025, FuboTV agreed to sell a 70% majority stake in its vMVPD business to Disney and merge with Hulu's live TV service.
-The merged company will be led by Fubo's executive team and remain a public company, but with Disney holding majority control of its board.
-Both the Fubo and Hulu + Live TV services will continue to operate under their respective brands, with Fubo being responsible for carriage negotiations.
-The deal excludes the Hulu video on-demand service, which will continue to be exclusively held by Disney.
+The merged company would be led by Fubo's executive team and remain a public company, but with Disney holding majority control of its board.
+Both the Fubo and Hulu + Live TV services would continue to operate under their respective brands, with Fubo being responsible for carriage negotiations.
+The deal excludes the Hulu video on-demand service, which would continue to be exclusively held by Disney.
 As part of the agreement, Fubo also settled with a lawsuit against ESPN Inc. (majority-owned by Disney), Fox Corporation, and Warner Bros.
 Discovery due to their announcement of a sports streaming joint venture, with Fubo winning a lawsuit in August 2024 and being granted a preliminary injection to stop its launch.
 The consortium plans to make a one-time payment of $220 million.
 Fubo also reached a carriage agreement for Disney's suite of channels.
-The merger is expected to be completed between 12 and 18 months, pending regulatory approval.
+The merger was completed on October 29, 2025.

 On May 22, 2025, Hulu reached a carriage agreement with TelevisaUnivision, adding Univision, UniMás, TUDN, and Galavisión to Hulu + Live TV beginning June 3, 2025.
 The agreement was made ahead of the 2025 CONCACAF Gold Cup.

+In the spring of 2026, FuboTV began offering subscription packages of live programming from Hulu Live including content from Hulu + Live TV and Hulu + Live TV Español on its platform.